Skip to content

 Terminal window

-git clone https://github.com/organization/repository-name.git
+git clone https://github.com/your-account/git-basics-sql-practice.git

 Replace the URL with the actual repository URL.